openshift/training/beta-1-setup.md

 appropriate Docker image to build and use to support the code) or a code repository + a Dockerfile (so that OpenShift can pull or build the Docker image for you).

+### Create a New Project
+We will create a new project to put our first STI example into.
+Grab the project definition and create it:

+    osc create -f ~/training/sinatraproject.json

+At this point, if you click the OpenShift image on the web console you should be returned to the project overview page where you will see the new project show up.
+Go ahead and click the *Sinatra* project - you'll see why soon.

 ### A Simple STI Build
 We'll be using a pre-build/configured code repository.
 This repository is an